 This guideline does not address staffing requirements in relation to other staff groups such as maternity support workers, medical consultants, theatre nurses or allied health professionals, although we acknowledge that a multidisciplinary approach and the availability of other staff and healthcare professionals are an important part of safe staffing for maternity services.
 The guideline takes into account the impact of the availability of other staff groups on midwifery staffing requirements.

 The guideline will also be of interest to people involved in developing evidence‑based toolkits for assessing and determining safe midwifery staffing requirements.
-NICE offers a separate process to assess whether submitted evidence‑based toolkits for informing staffing requirements comply with the guideline recommendations.
-Details of any toolkits that can help with implementing this guideline are listed alongside other resources.
+See tools and resources for details of any toolkits that can help with implementing this guideline.

-The Committee's discussions about staffing ratios and toolkits are contained in the Evidence to recommendations tables that are published alongside the guideline (appendix 1).
-See section 3 and section 4 for further details about the gaps in the evidence on staffing ratios and research recommendations.
+The committee's discussions about staffing ratios and toolkits are contained in the evidence to recommendations tables that are published alongside the guideline (see appendix 1).
+See the sections on gaps in the evidence on staffing ratios and recommendations for research for further details.